2021 Edition: 18 March 2021

-Cities have a unique role to play in accelerating the sustainable energy transition.
-Crisscrossed with transport systems and home to a variety of energy-intensive end-use sectors like heating and cooling, cities are a prime playing field to transition to sustainable energy.
-More than half the world’s population (55%) lives in cities today, and cities account for two-thirds of global energy demand and around 75% of global CO2 emissions.
-However, comparable data are lacking on city-level renewable energy targets, policies and action.
+Cities have a unique role to play in accelerating the transition to a renewables-based energy system.
+Crisscrossed with transport systems and home to a variety of energy-intensive systems such as buildings and industry, cities are a prime playing field for renewable energy deployment and use.
+More than half the world’s population (55%) lives in cities today (and growing), and cities account for three-quarters of global energy demand and global CO2 emissions.

 In the report you can find chapters on: